hunterlex07/alx-higher_level_programming/README.md

-This is a repo on Python and higher level programming inspired by ALX projects
+This is a new sprint on Python programming language for ALX